 - While Wisconsin has not opted to expand Medicaid under the ACA, there is no coverage gap in the state.

-- An approved 1115 waiver calls for premiums and 48-month benefit cap, but there is an exemption for those who are working.
-However, these provisions have been suspended or delayed as a result of the coronavirus outbreak.
+- An approved 1115 waiver calls for premiums and 48-month benefit cap, but with an exemption for those who are working.
+However, these provisions were suspended or delayed as a result of the coronavirus outbreak, and the work requirement provision was officially eliminated by CMS in 2021.

 No ACA Medicaid expansion, but no coverage gap either